 On 8 November 2006, the Companies Act 2006 (the "2006 Act") received Royal Assent.
 The 2006 Act is intended to simplify and modernise the existing company law rules.
-Most of the provisions of the 2006 Act are expected to come into force by October 2008, but however some sections will be effective sooner, and will come into force during the course of 2007.
-The information contained in this section is based on the law as correct at 1 January 2007, and where this is likely to change under the 2006 Act, this has been highlighted.
+Many of the provisions of the 2006 Act are expected to come into force by October 2009 however some sections will be effective sooner, and will come into force during the course of 2007, with additional sections set to activate in April 2008.
+The information contained in this section is based on the law as correct at 1 January 2008, and where this is likely to change under the 2006 Act, this has been highlighted.
 If relevant, advice should be sought as to when a particular provision of the 2006 Act comes into effect.